skooter500/gameengines2015/README.md

 In this lab we will be making quaternions!

-Clone the repo for the course and switch to the lab9 branch:
+Clone the repo for the course:

 ```
 git clone https://github.com/skooter500/gameengines2015
-git checkout lab9
 ```

 Open up the lab9 scene